kfilyk/petri/README.md

 2: Click "NEW RANDOM 100" to generate a random assortment of creatures.
 Tiles are initiallized with maximum colour values.
 Colour value  is synonymous with food.
 Creatures "eat" the colors red, green, and blue, subtracting them from terrain tiles.
 A "positive" tile will have colour, and give the creature energy.
 A "negative" tile will appear grey, and take energy away from the creature.
 Creatures will require time to form coherent behaviours and other movements.
 Stopping and starting, non-cyclic swimming patterns, and extension/rotation of eyes indicate that behaviour paths are forming.
 Given enough time, creatures will evolve the ability to sense and respond to one another.

 3: Whenever you'd like, you can turn on the PROPAGATE function in the console menu, to *subtly* accelerate the evolution of the creatures.
-Note that this function is experimental, and makes "having the greatest number of children" the "successful" direction of evolution.
-REGRESS is also experimental, and subtracts "unsuccessful" mutations from the gene pool.
-I've had trouble implementing it properly, and will update it in the future.
-I recommended using "REGRESS < 1 CHILDREN" with "PROPAGATE ON" during a run, then comparing it to having both functions off during a different run.
-More info on these functions is coming.
+Note that this function is experimental, and makes "having the greatest number of children" the "successful" direction of evolution. the REGRESS still needs work, and I recommend not using it.
+REGRESS subtracts "unsuccessful" creatures from the gene pool.
+I will be updating it in the future.

-4: REGRESS causes the genes of unsuccessful creatures (with less children) to be subtracted from the parents' gene pool.
-PROPAGATE allows successful creatures (with more children) to add their genes to the parents' gene pool.
-When the parent divides, the new creature inherits the average of the parent genes.
-In this way, the rate/direction of gene change is "propagated" in a "successful" direction.
-Letting the creatures freely mutate is also viable, and turning the functions off can be done by left-clicking the buttons until they are "REGRESS OFF" and "PROPAGATE OFF".
+4: REGRESS causes the genes of unsuccessful creatures (less children) to be subtracted from their parents' gene pool.
+PROPAGATE FULL causes successful creatures (more children) to have their genes added to the gene pool of all ancestors in their lineage.
+When their parent reproduces, the new creature inherits the average of the genes in the parents' gene pool.
+You can turn the functions off by left-clicking the buttons until they are "REGRESS OFF" and "PROPAGATE OFF".

 5: Watch your memory- on my Macbook Pro 2016 using Firefox, The program runs for about 8 hours before the browser crashes.
 This is more than enough time to witness improvements in creature lifespan/decision making/interaction.
 When memory runs out eventually, your computer will be fine, but you'll have to close the browser and restart.
 I will be converting this project to C++ in the future, so to avoid this.